10 min read

 Compost Kitchen South Africa

-• Bokashi Composting: Bokashi composting is a quick and easy method to turn your food waste into effective compost, and this organisation is giving South African the tools and bokashi they need to get started.
+• Bokashi Composting: Bokashi composting is a quick and easy method to turn your food waste into effective compost, and this organisation is giving South Africans the tools and bokashi they need to get started.

 Is your community lacking a recycling project?
 Why not start a recycling business yourself and take your planet-saving and sustainable living to the next level?
 Start your own recycling project based on the unique needs of your community.